 After stocking up our items for the final charge, we returned to Xibalba.
 The demons get more powerful from this point on, but they still weren’t a match for our overpowered spells.
 Unfortunately, the mazes also got harder and longer, with damage squares to boot.
 Our first flashback in the latter half of the dungeon saw us in the past, with Big Sis looking after Jun while they wait for someone to pick him up.
-They talk, and it’s clear that Jun doesn’t like his mother for some reason, but they’re interrupted by the arrival of a man who resembles Jun’s “father” from the present day, just a little more slovenly.
+They talk, and it’s clear that Jun doesn’t like his mother for some reason, but they’re interrupted by the arrival of a man who resembles Jun’s “father” from the present day, just a little less tidy.
 The man tries to introduce himself, but Jun interrupts him, telling Big Sis that this is actually his “uncle,” which the downtrodden man doesn’t confirm or deny.
-The present-day Jun once again keels over in pain as video game amnesiacs are apt to do, unsure of the facts of the matter.
+The present-day Jun once again keels over in pain as video game amnesiacs are wont to do, unsure of the facts of the matter.
 After the fact, Lisa notes that the “uncle” looks just like the clocktower ghost, and also that Jun’s father supposedly wrote In Lak’ech, and also that Ms. Ideal said the man who died in the clocktower wrote In Lak’ech.
 Kyle and I really appreciated that, since a lot of these details had been lost on us in the intervening months.
 In short: Jun’s real father was the teacher’s ghost from the clock tower.

 We continued, and as we were going through the final dungeon, I remarked: “This game better end cooperatively or I’m going to be pissed.
-Like, if we lose because we didn’t get Chronos or something…” Kyle replied, “That shouldn’t happen,” to which I said: “A lot of things ‘shouldn’t have happened’ in Persona.”
+Like, if we lose because we didn’t get Chronos [Jun’s upgraded Persona] or something…” Kyle replied, “That shouldn’t happen,” to which I said: “A lot of things ‘shouldn’t have happened’ in Persona.”

 In the next room, the party decides to ask Maya what’s up with her and Xibalba in general, and she gives up and tells them her theory: their imaginations are controlling the layout, obviously.
 The game then makes a Ghostbusters-style joke where they say that so long as they don’t think of anything awful, nothing awful will happen to them, only for Michel to pull a Ray Stantz by choosing the form of The Destructor: namely, his abusive father, who forms out of the wall into a statue of liquid gold.
 “Metal Daddy” then fights you as a boss.
 He had some high stats, but wasn’t rough overall.
 Michel was almost thrilled, saying that his dad is the only thing he’s afraid of, and basically ending that whole relationship’s story arc!
 With one person in the relationship not even present!